freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-ferris-wheel/part-007.md

 # --description--

+The `transform-origin` property is used to set the point around which a CSS transformation is applied.
+For example, when performing a `rotate` (which you will do later in this project), the `transform-origin` determines around which point the element is rotated.

 Give the `.line` selector a `transform-origin` property of `0% 0%`.

-TODO: This is new concept?
-Explain better?
+This will offset the origin point by `0%` from the left and `0%` from the top, setting it to the top left corner of the element.

 # --hints--